AveryLor/AveryLor/README.md

 I am a freshman computer engineering student at the University of Toronto.

-I love all things software, always done to learn something new or cool :)
+I love all things software, always trying to learn something new or cool :)

 In my free time I love rock climbing, golfing and karting